Mark Eyskens: Political career

+Although originally not a member of the Martens VIII cabinet, on 19 June 1989 he re-entered the government when he replaced Leo Tindemans as Minister of Foreign Affairs (1989–1992, Martens VIII & Martens IX).
+This was the last government office he held.
+He served as a backbencher 1992–2003 and retired at the 2003 general election.

 Later career

 On 18 November 1998, Eyskens was made a Minister of State.
 In the 2006 provincial elections Eyskens was elected to the provincial council of Flemish Brabant.
 He served from 2007 until his resignation in 2009.

 Eyskens is a member of the Advisory Board of the Global Panel Foundation, a member of the Advisory Board of the Itinera Institute think-tank and as Honorary President of the Olivaint Conference of Belgium.